duchess01/TSH-fyp/backend/README.md

 1. Install postgres

-- If you are using mac, you can install PostgreSQL using the following commands:
+- If you are using mac, you can install PostgreSQL using the following command:

   ```
   brew install postgresql